woq-blended/woq.github.io/_posts/2015-01-03-castillo-01-initial-setup.markdown

 at the Ruby configuration.
 Simply download `newrelic.yml` and stick it in the application's root directory._

 Within `newrelic.yml` we comment out the license key and switch it to something else than the real value.
-Also we adjust the app_name, so that it has a meaningful name within newrelic's dashboards.
+Also we adjust the _app_name_, so that it has a meaningful name within newrelic's dashboards.

 After these changes we push again to heroku master and wait for the application to be restarted.
 We can use the logging dashboard to inspect the logs and make sure that the agent has been started correctly.